nextgis/nextgis_frontend/README.md

 Suite of frontend JavaScript-libraries that allow you to speed up building your own web-gis apps using Nextgis software and services as a backend.

-NextGIS Frontend support various GIS frameworks.
+NextGIS Frontend support three main open-source GIS frameworks with common interfaces.

 Read more in the [article](http://nextgis.com/blog/nextgis-frontend/).